toothbrushww/food-contamination-screening/README.md

-# Food Contamination Screening System
+# Inline Microbial Contamination Detection

 An inline optical screening prototype for food items on a conveyor.
 Each item is inspected with two complementary optical channels, **visible RGB reflectance** and **UV-induced fluorescence**, and a **Teensy 4.1** handles acquisition, classification, conveyor control and sorting.